-A JDM instance is hosted on each of the x86 servers.
-The JDM instances are typically configured as peers that synchronize the GNF configurations: when a GNF VM is created on one server, the backup GNF VM is automatically created on the other server.
+A JDM instance is hosted on each of the x86 servers in the external server model, and on each Routing Engine for the in-chassis model.
+The JDM instances are typically configured as peers that synchronize the GNF configurations: when a GNF VM is created on one server, its backup VM is automatically created on the other server or Routing Engine.

 An IP address and an administrator account need to be configured on the JDM.
 After these are configured, you can directly log in to the JDM.

-Abstracted fabric (AF) interface is a pseudo interface that represents a first class Ethernet interface behavior.
-An AF interface facilitates routing control and management traffic between guest network functions (GNFs) through the switch fabric.
-An AF interface is created on a GNF to communicate with its peer GNF when the two GNFs are configured to be connected to each other.
-AF interfaces must be created at BSYS.
-The bandwidth of the AF interfaces changes dynamically based on the insertion or reachability of the remote line card/MPC.
-Because the fabric is the communication medium between GNFs, AFs are considered to be the equivalent WAN interfaces.
-See Figure 2.
+Abstracted Fabric (af) interface is a pseudo interface that represents a first class Ethernet interface behavior.
+An af interface facilitates routing control and management traffic between guest network functions (GNFs) through the switch fabric.
+An af interface is created on a GNF to communicate with its peer GNF when the two GNFs are configured to be connected to each other.
+Abstracted Fabric interfaces must be created at BSYS.
+The bandwidth of the af interfaces changes dynamically based on the insertion or reachability of the remote line card/MPC.
+Because the fabric is the communication medium between GNFs, af interfaces are considered to be the equivalent WAN interfaces.
+See Figure 3.

-An AF interface connects two GNFs through the fabric and aggregates all the Packet Forwarding Engines (PFEs) that connect the two GNFs.
-An AF interface can leverage the sum of the bandwidth of each Packet Forwarding Engine belonging to the AF interface.
+An Abstracted Fabric (af) interface connects two GNFs through the fabric and aggregates all the Packet Forwarding Engines (PFEs) that connect the two GNFs.
+An af interface can leverage the sum of the bandwidth of each Packet Forwarding Engine belonging to the af interface.

-For example, if GNF1 has one MPC8 (which has four Packet Forwarding Engines with 240 Gbps capacity each), and GNF1 is connected with GNF2 and GNF3 using AF interfaces (af1 and af2), the maximum AF capacity of GNF1 would be 4x240 Gbps = 960 Gbps.
+For example, if GNF1 has one MPC8 (which has four Packet Forwarding Engines with 240 Gbps capacity each), and GNF1 is connected with GNF2 and GNF3 using af interfaces (af1 and af2), the maximum af interface capacity on GNF1 would be 4x240 Gbps = 960 Gbps.

 Here, af1 and af2 share the 960 Gbps capacity.